Iran–Israel conflict during the Syrian civil war: April

 On 22 April, Syria fired an SA-5 surface-to-air missile in response to what it claims was an Israeli airstrike near Damascus.
 The missile reportedly landed close to Israel's nuclear reactor in Dimona, after Israel failed to intercept the missile.
 Israel retaliated by attacking a number of Syrian missile launchers, including the one that fired the projectile.

 May

 On 4 May, Israeli aircraft hit targets in northern Syria, killing one and wounding six.

 On 5 May, Israeli forces attacked Hezbollah outposts near Quneitra on the Syrian ceasefire line in the Golan Heights.

 June

 On 8 June, Israeli airstrikes took place in southern and central Syria, causing damage.

 July

 On 19 July, Russian anti-aircraft systems in Syria intercepted a number of missiles launched by Israeli warplanes southeast of Aleppo.
-Senior Iranian and Hezbollah fighters were reportedly killed in the strikes.
+Senior Iranian IRGC and Hezbollah fighters were reportedly killed in the strikes.

 On 20 July, Israeli airstrikes took place south of Aleppo.
 Syrian air defense systems were activated in response.
 Syrian media claimed a factory and research center were targeted.

 On 22 July, Syrian air defenses intercepted Israeli missiles in the al Qusair area of Homs.
 Syrian state media reported some material damage but no casualties.